-6. Upgrading from the Raw Edition to the Enterprise Editions
+6. Upgrading the Raw Edition to one of the Enterprise Editions

-An upgrade of the Checkmk Raw Edition to the Enterprise Editions is also possible.
+An upgrade of the Checkmk Raw Edition to one of the Enterprise Editions is also possible.
 Here as well, the

 procedure is the same as before: install the desired pacakge, and upgrade

 Since a number of modules and features of the Enterprise Editions are not available in the Raw Edition, following a changeover there are a couple of points to be aware of.
 The key point is that when creating new sites of Raw Edition or Enterprise Editions different default settings are set.